abietti/albietz.github.com/index.md

 ---
 ## About

-I am a PhD student at Inria in the [Thoth team](http://thoth.inrialpes.fr/) working on machine learning and optimization under the supervision of [Julien Mairal](http://thoth.inrialpes.fr/people/mairal/).
-I am funded by the [MSR-Inria joint center](http://www.msr-inria.fr/).
+I obtained my PhD in November 2019 from Inria and Université Grenoble-Alpes, where I worked in the [Thoth team](http://thoth.inrialpes.fr/) on machine learning and optimization under the supervision of [Julien Mairal](http://thoth.inrialpes.fr/people/mairal/), funded by the [MSR-Inria joint center](http://www.msr-inria.fr/).
+I am currently a postdoc in the [Sierra team](https://www.di.ens.fr/sierra/), hosted by [Francis Bach](https://www.di.ens.fr/~fbach/).

-Previously, I was a software engineer at [Quora](http://www.quora.com), working on machine learning and systems for Quora's ranking products (including the home page feed).
+Before my PhD, I was a software engineer at [Quora](http://www.quora.com), working on machine learning and systems for Quora's ranking products (including the home page feed).
 Before that, I studied at Ecole Normale Supérieure de Cachan and Mines ParisTech, and did my [master's thesis](https://hal.inria.fr/hal-01064672v2/document) at Inria and Ircam on online learning algorithms for audio under the supervision of Francis Bach and Arshia Cont.
 I also [play](http://www.youtube.com/watch?v=S4P07vt1Tmc) [piano](http://www.youtube.com/watch?v=foh6FXkYyyA).

 ## Contact